Tax Alert

 • Allow CCPCs and their associated groups to elect to have their expenditure limit phased-out by their gross revenues instead of their taxable capital (similar to eligible Canadian public corporations).

-• Reintroduce tax credits for SR&ED capital expenditures on property acquired on or after December 16, 2024, and SR&ED lease costs first payable on or after December 16, 2024 (previously eliminated under the existing rules in 2014).
+There’s also an opportunity for every claimant to obtain further SR&ED benefits based on the measure to reintroduce tax credits for SR&ED capital expenditures on property acquired on or after December 16, 2024, and SR&ED lease costs first payable on or after December 16, 2024 (previously eliminated in 2014).

 Are you an eligible Canadian public corporation?

-A public corporation that is resident in Canada and not controlled, directly or indirectly, by non-resident persons of Canada will generally be considered an eligible Canadian public corporation.
-While CCPCs have claimed 35% refundable SR&ED tax credits for decades, public corporations only receive 15% non-refundable tax credits for their R&D activities, under the existing rules.
-The draft legislation seeks to extend access to 35% refundable tax credits to eligible Canadian public corporations for the first time.
+A public corporation that’s resident in Canada and not controlled, directly or indirectly, by non-resident persons of Canada will generally be considered an eligible Canadian public corporation.

 Examples of how proposed changes could impact support

-Under the proposed changes, your expenditure limit would be $2.625 million.
-This would increase your total federal tax credits to $1.05 million ($918,750 of refundable tax credits and $131,250 of non-refundable tax credits).
+Under the new rules, your expenditure limit would be $3.5 million.
+This would increase your total federal tax credits to $1.375 million ($1.225M of refundable tax credits and $150,000 of non-refundable tax credits).
 In both cases, additional provincial tax credits may apply.

 You’re an eligible Canadian public corporation with $40 million of average gross revenue over the preceding three fiscal years and $3.5 million of qualified R&D expenditures (not including capital expenditures).

-Under the proposed changes, your expenditure limit would be $2.625 million.
-This would increase your total federal tax credits to $1.05 million ($918,750 of refundable tax credits and $131,250 of non-refundable tax credits).
+Under the new rules, your expenditure limit would be $3.5 million.
+This would increase your total federal tax credits to $1.225 million (all of which are refundable).
 In both cases, additional provincial tax credits may apply.

 The return of capital expenditures and lease costs